AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 1. To confirm that you want to share the streams with the chosen communities, select **Share**.
 From the **Share stream** window, select **Confirm**.
 Then select **Close**.

-**Result:** The chosen streams are shared with the chosen communities.
+The chosen streams are shared with the chosen communities.
 All members of the selected communities are able to read data from the shared streams.

 ## Unshare streams